 Roger Kline researched and drafted, with Shazia Khan of Bindman's solicitors, our handbook Duty of Care of healthcare professionals.

-Roger Kline has unrivalled experience of industrial relations in Britain and has pioneered the development of practical responses to the ‘duty of care’ of public service professionals and their right and duty to ‘whistle blow’.
+He has unrivalled experience of industrial relations in Britain and has pioneered the development of practical responses to the ‘duty of care’ of public service professionals and their right and duty to ‘whistle blow’.

-A co-director of the pressure group Patients First, he has also been an outspoken campaigner against racism in the workplace.

-But he is most passionately committed to fighting racial discrimination and supporting public service workers in upholding the highest standards of professional and public accountability.
-He has served on Britain’s Ministerial NHS Work Force Task Force, the Higher Education Equality Challenge Unit and the Social Work Reform Board.
-He is the special adviser to the Chair and chief executive of Public Concern at Work.
+A co-director of Patients First, Roger has also served on Britain’s Ministerial NHS Work Force Task Force, the Higher Education Equality Challenge Unit and the Social Work Reform Board, and is special adviser to the Chair and chief executive of Public Concern at Work.

-Roger is a Fellow of the Royal Society for the encouragement of Arts, Manufactures and Commerce (RSA), a member of the Industrial Law Society and a graduate of Keele University with a degree in Politics, History and Economics.
+A Fellow of the Royal Society for the encouragement of Arts, Manufactures and Commerce (RSA), Roger is also a member of the Industrial Law Society and a graduate of Keele University with a degree in Politics, History and Economics.